skip to main |

 There are some things out of the kiln, I need to take photos, but they are coming out in dribs and drabs - im such a whore for the grouping, i cant stand to post pictures of them all alone!

-trying to get things done (making time)
+et things done (making time)

 and at the same time attempting to get through this stupidly large bag of coffee with my new friends plunger and grinder!